stackql/fullstackchronicles.io/src/blog/2022-08-05-dbt-in-five-minutes/index.md

 select * from commits
 ```

-Models are created as views by default but you can materialize these as tables where needed.
+Models are created as views by default, but you can materialize these as tables where needed.

 You configure connectivity to the target database using __adapters__ (software libraries provided by dbt in the case of most mainstream databases) and __profiles__ (which contain details around authentication, databases/datasets, schemas etc).

 ## DBT Project

 You `dbt` project is simply a folder containing your models and some other configuration data.
-You can initialise this by running `dbt init` from your desired project directory.
-In its most basic form the structre looks like this:
+You can initialize this by running `dbt init` from your desired project directory.
+In its most basic form, the structure looks like this:

 ```
 models/